 This locus encodes a member of the SLIT-ROBO Rho GTPase activating protein family.
 The encoded protein stimulates GTPase activity of Rac1, and plays a role in cortical neuron development.
 This locus has several paralogs on human chromosome 1 resulting from segmental duplication.
 While this locus itself is conserved among various species, the paralogs are found only in the genus Homo, and not in the genomes of non-human great apes.
 Alternatively spliced transcript variants have been described for this locus. [provided by RefSeq, Jul 2014]

 GeneCards Summary for SRGAP2 Gene

 SRGAP2 (SLIT-ROBO Rho GTPase Activating Protein 2) is a Protein Coding gene.
-Diseases associated with SRGAP2 include infantile epileptic encephalopathy and 3p- syndrome.
-Among its related pathways are Axon guidance and Guidance Cues and Growth Cone Motility.
+Diseases associated with SRGAP2 include Infantile Epileptic Encephalopathy and 3P- Syndrome.
+Among its related pathways are Axon guidance and Signaling by Rho GTPases.
 GO annotations related to this gene include protein homodimerization activity and Rac GTPase binding.
 An important paralog of this gene is SRGAP3.

 UniProtKB/Swiss-Prot for SRGAP2 Gene